-In the beginning of November is the Day of the Dead.
+In the beginning of November is the Day of the Dead held in Mexico.
 This is an old tradition, that draws many tourists and travellers to Mexico.
-Here are why it’s a good AND a bad idea to go!

 For a long time, I’ve dreamed about experiencing the Day of the Dead in Mexico.
 The opening sequence of the James Bond movie “Spectre” didn’t help to stop that.
 So in 2016 my husband, my 11 year old son and I went backpacking from Mexico City to Cancun in a month on October 31.

-In the city of Campeche there was on Saturday a very impressive light show on the facade of a beautiful colonial building showing the history of Mexico and the national holidays.
-Here is the clip about the Day of the Dead:
+In the city of Campeche, there was on Saturday a very impressive light show on the facade of a beautiful colonial building showing the history of Mexico and the national holidays.
+I caught the part showing this holiday…

 The actual day is November 2., but the celebration lasts several days.
 Being national holidays many things were closed (except for a few museums).
 This is not great, when you are a tourist visiting for a few days.